qumberrizvi/email-app/README.md

 ```shell
 php artisan db:seed
 ```
 The seeder inserts 3 lacs users, so it can take a few minutes.
+Feel free to kill the process by pressing
+<kbd>Ctrl</kbd>+<kbd>C</kbd> if you don't want all 3 lacs users seeded.

 ### Start the apps